fofr/m.js/docs/intro.md

 Working with Modules
 --------------------

 While modules are pretty basic in themselves, there are a few extra methods that extend them.

 ### Passing in options to modules

 Data attributes can be added to elements following the style `#{module_name}-#{option_key}=#{option_value}`.
-These will be extracted from the element and set on the `this.options` property.
+These will be extracted from the element and passed to `.initialize()` via the `options` argument.
 Defaults can be provided by using the `.options()` method.

 Hyphenated names will be converted to camelCase and JSON inside values will be evaluated allowing complex data structures to be passed in.

 ```html
 <!-- html -->